 As the Russia-Ukraine conflicts persist, the Trustee continues to monitor any holdings in these regions closely.
-The Fund holds several interests approximately amounting to USD 4.30 million that operate in the region of Russia and Ukraine.
-100% provision was applied against these interests to reflect the uncertainty surrounding the current economic situation.
-Regular and open dialogue are done by the Trustee with the investments' general partners, who are committed to keeping their investors updated on any developments that are likely to have a significant impact on the realisable value of these assets.
+The entire structure of Hollyport VI ("Hollyport VI") is exposed to several interests approximately amounting to USD 4,899,448 (2022: 4,250,992) that hold assets operating in the region of Russia and Ukraine.
+A 100% provision was applied against these interests to reflect the uncertainty surrounding the current economic situation.
+During the year, movement of USD 648,456 was related to an increase in fair value of the relevant interests.
+Regular and open dialogue is carried out by the Investment Advisor with the investments' general partners, as part of Trustee's commitment to keep their investors updated on any developments that are likely to have a significant impact on the realisable value of these assets.